A Multi-Agent Conversational Bandit Approach to Online Evaluation and Selection of User-Aligned LLM Responses: System Model

 \subsection{Multi-Agent User-Personalized Bandits}

 We consider a multi-agent conversational bandit setting involving \(M\) agents and a cloud server.
-At each round \(t \in \mathcal{T}\), a local agent \(m \in \mM\) selects an arm \(a_{m,t} \in \mathcal{A}_m\), which denotes one possible LLM response, and receives reward feedback \(r_{m,t}\) that reflects the corresponding performance.
-Eliciting user feedback is beyond the scope of this work.
-Here, the term ``\textit{feedback}'' broadly encompasses direct user input, data inferred from techniques that measure user behavior, and preference simulators \cite{dwaracherla2024efficient}.
+At each round \(t \in \mathcal{T}\), a local agent \(m \in \mM\) selects an arm \(a_{m,t} \in \mathcal{A}_m\), which denotes one possible LLM response, and receives reward feedback \(r_{m,t}\) reflects the user satisfaction.
 The user's preference for LLM responses is represented by an ``\textit{unknown}'' preference feature vector \(\vec{\theta}^{*} \in \mathbb{R}^d\), which all local agents aim to learn.
-For a local agent \(m \in \mM\), considering both the impact of the LLM response (i.e., arm \(a_{m,t} \in \mathcal{A}_m\)) and the unknown user preference \(\vec{\theta}^{*}\), the reward can be expressed as a linear combination with a noise term \(\eta_{m,t}\): $r_{a_m,t} = \langle \vec{x}_{a_m,t}, \vec{\theta}^{*} \rangle + \eta_{m,t},$ where $\vec{x}_{a_m,t} \in \RR^d$ is the embedding feature vector the corresponding arm $a_m$, to capture the textual information \cite{bubeck2023sparks,liu2023pre}.
+For a local agent \(m \in \mM\), considering both the impact of the LLM response and the unknown user preference, the reward can be expressed as a linear combination with a noise term \(\eta_{m,t}\): $r_{m,t} = \langle \vec{x}_{a_{m,t}}, \vec{\theta}^{*}_{t} \rangle + \eta_{m,t},$ where $\vec{x}_{a_{m,t}} \in \RR^d$ is the embedding feature vector of the response, to capture the textual information \cite{bubeck2023sparks,liu2023pre}.
 We will demonstrate the generalization of our model using two different open embedding approaches in Section \ref{sec:evaluation}.
-Our objective is to design a policy that selects arms (i.e., LLM responses) each round to minimize cumulative regret, defined as the difference between the cumulative rewards of our policy and the best \textit{unknown} policy across all local agents, tailored to personalized user preferences, which is defined as:
+Our objective is to design a policy that evaluates and selects arms (i.e., LLM responses) each round to minimize cumulative regret, defined as the difference between the cumulative rewards of our policy and the best \textit{unknown} policy across all local agents, tailored to personalized user preferences, which is defined as \cite{Abbasi-Improved-2011,dai2024online,wu-2021-clustering-of-conversational}: